fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 12:00:25 ssh.login  {"key1":"yay","key2":100}  ------> CHUNK_D
 ```

-There are no solid limitation about the number of chunk keys, but too
-many chunk keys may degrade the I/O performance and/or increase the
+NOTE: There is no hard limit on the total number of chunk keys.
+But, too many chunk keys may degrade the I/O performance and/or increase the total resource utilization.
-total resource usage.

-### Empty keys
+### Empty Keys

-Buffer chunk keys can be empy by specifying `[]` in `buffer` section.
+Buffer chunk keys may be specified empty by using `[]` as the `buffer` section argument.

 ```
 <match tag.**>